Criptext/Criptext-Email-React-Client/README.md

 ```
 SKIP_PREFLIGHT_CHECK=true
 ```

-## Contributing
+## Contributing Code

 Contributions are welcome.
+This project contains subdirectories according to each module of the app:
+* electron_app: contains the files needed to run electron and load the app views
+* email_mailbox: contains the main view of the app which is made-up of the mailbox itself, settings, contacts, etc.
+* email_composer: contains the view and code that handles the window that edits new emails.
+* email_login: contains the views and code that handles user sign in and sign up.
+* email_loader: contains the views and code that handles spinners and progress bars between window transitions.

 The main application logic is the `electron_app` dir.
 Before submitting any patches to the main application run the linter and tests:

 ``` bash